mattpwest/problem-patterns/games/roguelikes/Porklike-Roguelike-Tutorial.md

 * :x: Code for interacting with vases:
   * If a 33% chance happens:
     * If a 20% chance happens:
-      * Spawn a random monster at the vase position
+      * Spawn a random mob at the vase position
     * Otherwise:
       * If inventory is full, show a message to the player saying so...
         * Also skip the AI turn (so this takes no time)